 All students applying for the federal financial aid programs must submit a Free Application for Federal Student Aid (FAFSA).
 This application should be completed on the internet at www.fafsa.gov.
-Students and parents of dependent students should first create a user name and password to complete FAFSA on-line.
+The school code to use for Southern Union is 001040.
+Students and parents of dependent students should first create an FSA User ID and password to complete FAFSA online.